CaMoCBaJL/epam-xt-last-task/review.md

 ### DB scripts

 I appreciate the effort of creating these scripts manually, but perhaps you'd find it easier to create DB creatins script by right-clicking on the DB -> Tasks -> Generate scripts.
-It's also failproof (I couldn't setup my DB just by running these scripts, there were no GO statements).
+It's also failproof (I couldn't setup my DB just by running your scripts, there were no GO statements).
 For comments about DB and SQL queries, see sql files

 ### Pages